 The Montana 100 Society is a select group of corporate and individual donors who support the American Red Cross of Montana’s lifesaving programs and services with contributions of $5,000 or more per year.

 Montana Red Cross created the new initiative in 2011 with 15 founding members.
-“Our goal is to reach the 100-member mark by 2015,” says Rod Kopp, CEO.
+“Our goal is to reach 100 members by 2020,” says Diane Wright, Executive Director.
 “Our donors are our partners in providing help and hope to Montanans impacted by disaster.
 Their continued financial support makes it possible for us to provide critical services to Montanans in times of crisis.”

 Wells Fargo will lead the Montana 100 Society’s campaign in 2014, to help encourage other corporations and individuals to make significant donations in support of Montana Red Cross’s missions.